xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

    * smooth summaries coming from gauge theory,
    * a simple complexity measure for the description.

-   Any particular manifold is then represented by a finite “descriptor” that fills in this checklist.
+   Any particular manifold is then represented by a finite descriptor that fills in this checklist.

 2. **Measure mismatch in two directions**

    For each descriptor we compute:

-   * a **topological mismatch** `DeltaS_top` that says how far the topological observables are from those of the standard 4 sphere, and
+   * a topological mismatch `DeltaS_top` that says how far the topological observables are from those of the standard 4 sphere, and
-   * a **smooth mismatch** `DeltaS_smooth` that combines:
+   * a smooth mismatch `DeltaS_smooth` that combines:

      * how many smooth observables are left undefined (`G_def`),
      * how many topology vs smooth constraints are violated (`G_cons`),